An integral formula for the powered sum of the independent, identically and normally distributed random variables: Perspective of Hyperfunction

 Since the estimation $ \left| \int_{-\infty}^\infty \varphi_X(t)(t^2+1)^{-1}dt \right| <\infty $ holds, we can apply Proposition \ref{sato-1} to $\varphi_X(t)$. \ifverbose In fact, we have

 \fi Hence, we have

-In the second, we calculate the Fourier transformation of $\iota\varphi_X$. \begin{lemma} For a random variable $X$, the hyperfunction $\iota\varphi_X$ corresponding to the characteristic function $\varphi_X$ of $X$ is slowly increasing. \end{lemma} \begin{proof} For simplicity, we assume $\alpha=\sqrt{-1}$ without loss of generality.
+We calculate the Fourier transformation of $\iota\varphi_X$. \begin{lemma} For a random variable $X$, the hyperfunction $\iota\varphi_X$ corresponding to the characteristic function $\varphi_X$ of $X$ is slowly increasing. \end{lemma} \begin{proof} For simplicity, we assume $\alpha=\sqrt{-1}$ without loss of generality.
 The absolute value of the representative of $\iota\varphi_X$ satisfies the inequality

 Put $c:=|\Re w|$, then the inequalities

 imply that the right hand side of \eqref{15} is bounded above by

 Hence, $\iota\varphi_X$ is a slowly increasing hyperfunction. \end{proof} In order to calculate an explicit form of a defining function of the Fourier transformation of $\iota\varphi_X$, we decompose the function $\varphi_X(t)$ as